vinylcrackle/DrummerVR/README.md

 # Game Mode Scripts

-In game mode, every level requires:
+In game mode, every level requires: (A level being a song)

 1) Extraction of the number of musical notes and their time of occurrence during the song.
 2) Spawning a group of game objects, where each corresponds to a musical note